Factorization homology I: higher categories: Disks

 \subsection{Disks}

 We introduce compact vari-framed \emph{disk}-stratified spaces.
 We do so through a universal property, as the smallest collection containing $\emptyset$ and $\ast$ that is closed under the formation of framed suspension as well as \emph{closed covers}, which we now define.
-Disk-stratified capture our intuition of `finely stratified spaces', for they will ultimately play the role of a basis for a locality among stratified spaces concerning gluing along strata.
+The disk-stratified condition captures our intuition for a `finely stratified space', and they will ultimately play the role of a basis for a descent among stratified spaces concerning gluing along strata.